What are thread veins?

 During your consultation a detailed medical history will be taken, helping the medical specialist to determine which treatment is safe for you to receive and whether it will help you achieve the results that you are looking for.
 This will also reduce the risk of any unwanted side effects.
 During this consultation the potential risks and aftercare recommendations are discussed, helping you determine whether this treatment is really right for you.
 You may also require this face to face assessment to determine if one or more sessions will be required in order to achieve your desired results.
 For laser treatments a test patch is required prior to treatment.
 This is performed as part of your free consultation.

 Local anaesthetic topical cream is applied to the skin prior to treatment.
 The skin is cleaned with an appropriate solution.

-Using a magnifying lamp we will push a fine needle like probe through the superficial skin and pass an electrical current through the vessel, this cauterises and destroys the vessel with minimal discomfort and very little effect to the surrounding tissues.
-Most people experience a sensation of heat rather than a pain.
-A calming solution will be applied post procedure.
+Using a fine needle like probe against or just through the superficial skin, we pass an electrical current through the vessel, this cauterises and destroys the vessel with minimal discomfort and very little effect to the surrounding tissues

 What’s the aftercare advice?